 - And ruin your focusing, making your meditation pointless

-A traditional cushion like a Zafu or Zabuton will correct your posture so you sit properly, supporting not just your meditation practice but your health too.
+A traditional meditation pillow like a Zafu or Zabuton will correct your posture so you sit properly, supporting not just your meditation practice but your health too.

-How To Choose A Meditation Cushion: The Basics
+How To Choose A Meditation Pillow/mat: The Basics

 Different meditators have different needs.

-Your height, weight, budget, reasons for meditating, and the space you meditate in… all these things effect your choice of meditation cushion.
+Your height, weight, budget, reasons for meditating, and the space you meditate in… all these things effect your choice of meditation pillow.

 So let’s talk about the basics of buying the perfect meditation cushion for your individual needs.

 Step 1: Define what you need from a meditation pillow

 Before you go grabbing the first meditation cushion you see, there are a few important consideration to make.
 This will prevent you from wasting money on the wrong yoga pillow.